The Daily Build

 Select GCC from the list of packages.

-There’s a great step-by-step tutorial available if you want more detail.
+There's a video tutorial available if you want more detail, or a text tutorial if you'd rather read about it.

 Part 2, “Hello World”